learn-co-curriculum/rack-intro/README.md

 Using this, let's create a basic web app.
 Follow along with the below instructions.

 We first create a `Rack::Response` object, then add some text "Hello, World" to the body, and complete the response with the `#finish` method.
 By default, Rack sets our status codes and headers.
+Don't worry about the `env` input.
+This holds all of the *request* info in it and we will use it later!

 ```ruby
 class Application